Wilbrecht-Lab/mouse_RLWM/README.md

     - **s1**: strategy parameter 1, *"Inappropriate Lose-Shift"*
     - **s2**: strategy parameter 2=4, *"Stimulus Insensitive Win Stay"*
     - **s3**: strategy parameter 3, *"Inappropriate Lose-Stay"*

+### file structure for *"fig_2a"* .csv file
+File tabs correspond to male/female mice from either set size = 2 (sz2) or set size = 4 (sz4).
+They are either binned for "uni_stim," meaning that each column corresponds to the fraction correct from 25 single stimulus presentations or averaged together following binning by odor.
+In "uni_stim" tabs every 2 rows correspond to a single session for a single animal (every 4 for sz4) and in each "avg" tab, every individual row corresponds to a single session.

+### file structure for *"model comparison"* file
+Summary table of AIC/BIC/AICc/CAIC for 6 regressions for each session run for both males and females in set size = 2.

 # Regression
 This folder contains MATLAB code for running 6 logistic regression analyses and in order to derive the coefficients found in the processed data.